mskf3000/Tutorials-and-Cheat-Sheets/Connecting to MAMP from Windows on a Mac OS X Install of VirtualBox 2.md

 ***

-*Connecting to MAMP from Windows on a Mac OS X Install of VirtualBox • Part 2: Basic — Using a Single Network Interface Setup (c) by Jack Szwergold.
+*Connecting to MAMP from Windows on a Mac OS X Install of VirtualBox • Part 2: Basic — Using a Single Network Interface Setup (c) by Jack Szwergold; written March 2, 2014.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*